ZhihaoPENG-CityU/MM21---AGCN/README.md

 # To run code
 + python AGCN.py --name [data_name]
-+ For examle, if u would like to run AGCN on the usps dataset, the command is as follows,
++ For examle, if u would like to run AGCN on the usps dataset, u need to set the hyperparameters and then run the following command,
   + python AGCN.py --name usps

 # Data